-It is estimated that there exist more than 7000 languages currently spoken in the World.
-Even though we do not realize, there are so many borrowed words in use from different languages in the daily life speech.
-For instance, the word “coffee” is imported from the Turkish language (kahve) (to Turkish language is imported from Arabic, I guess).
+For instance, the word “coffee” is imported from the Turkish language to the Western languages (kahve) (to Turkish language is imported from Arabic, and Arabic is from an African language).
 Although the favorite drink of Turks is tea nowadays, Turkish coffee is an important drink in Turkish culture.
 Cultural contacts, wars, and many other things need words to be imported and exported!

 More on the borrowings in the Turkish Language.